yevrah/mac-setup/README.md

 ## Step 5: Apple Store Packages with mas-cli

+Note: As off High Sierra mas-cli has been brokern due to change in the App Store api.
+This issue can be tracked here: https://github.com/mas-cli/mas/issues/164

 Unfortunately cask doesnt handle all gui apps, particularly ones from the app store.
 You can install this utility with `brew install mas`.
 This will give you a simple command line tool for the App Store.
 If you have an existing mac you can use it to get a list of existing apps

     $ mas list